of Majors offered to Continuing Education students

 Peter Losi '07 is a third-generation nurse, and a nurse anesthetist at Rhode Island Hospital in Providence, but it took him several years before he finally decided to pursue that career.
 Read more...

-Curry College RN-BS Nursing students recently teamed up with Health Services to host a Student Health Promotion Fair.
+Curry College RN-BS Nursing students recently teamed up with Health Services to host a Student Health Promotion Fair on March 19, 2014.
 The event was organized as part of the Community Health Nursing class and targeted special health needs of college students.
-Varied topics included violence prevention, birth control options, STDs, HIV testing among adolescents, obesity, and the effects of smoking.
 Read more.